 What does different guitar wood sound like?For those of you shopping for a high-quality acoustic guitar, you will find yourself having to face the wonderful dilemma of which wood to go for.

-For example; you’ve got Mahogany, Rosewood, Koa for the back and sides as well as what kind of top to decide on.
-The top could be Engelmann, Sitka, Adirondack or Koa.
+You’ve got, for example, Mahogany, Rosewood or Koa for the back and sides.
+As well as this, the top could be Engelmann, Sitka, Adirondack or Koa.

 - Does the guitar have a cutaway?

 - How is the neck joined to the body?